DarkRiftNetworking/DarkRift.Documentation/getting_started/9_omnomnomnom.md

 ```
 It should be fairly easy to make out the **Pythagoras** in there.
 Essentially, we’re just checking the **distance** between the **food** and the **player** is less than the player’s **size** in a makeshift collision routine, we can then increase our player’s size appropriately and “eat” the food.

 This won’t compile yet because there’s three missing items; before we add them, let’s look at the `GetPluginsByType` call.
-Since DarkRift handles the instantiation of plugins you can’t get a reference to other plugins without querying DarkRift because DarkRift is the entity with that reference so that’s exactly what we do here.
+Since %DarkRift handles the instantiation of plugins you can’t get a reference to other plugins without querying %DarkRift because %DarkRift is the entity with that reference so that’s exactly what we do here.

 Hopefully you can see that the `Food` property and the `Eat` method need to be implemented in the `AgarFoodManager` class so add the following line:
 ```csharp